 Duoer, Daigengna completed her Master degree in the Department for the Study of Religion at the University of Toronto.
-Her study and research focus is on Buddhist practices in Mongolia from the Yuan to the Qing dynasty and the documentation of personal oral histories of contemporary Mongolians in Inner Mongolia and the role of Buddhism in their lives, along with the recent revival of Buddhism in Inner Mongolia.
+She is interested in Buddhist practices in Mongolia during the Qing dynasty and the religious and political relationships between Mongolia, Tibet and the Manchu court.
+Her projects concern the modern and contemporary history of religion in Inner Mongolia and the role Buddhism played in the formation of political and cultural identities.